Rita Indiana

 Rita Indiana Hernández Sánchez (born 11 June 1977) is a Dominican writer and singer-songwriter.
 In 2011, she was selected by the Spanish newspaper El País as one of the 100 most influential Latino personalities.
 Her novels prominently feature themes of queerness while the topics of her songs range from Dominican social issues to divergent sexuality.
 Rita Indiana has been highly recognized and awarded on the Caribbean literary scene, and her viral music success has made Indiana a household name in the Dominican Republic where she is popularly referred to as "La Monstra" (the monster).

 Early life and education

 Born in Santo Domingo in 1977, Rita Indiana is the grand-niece of the soprano Ivonne Haza and great-great-great-granddaughter of the poet and hero of the Restoration War, Manuel Rodríguez Objío.
-She is also second cousin of the journalist Óscar Haza and of the politician Víctor Bisonó.
+She is also second cousin of the journalist Óscar Haza and of the politician Ito Bisonó.
 She was baptized in honor of her great-grandmother Rita Indiana del Castillo y Rodríguez-Objío.

 Rita Indiana attended El Colegio Calasanz for 14 years.
 After finishing her schooling, she continued her education at the Autonomous University in Santo Domingo where she studied Art History.
 However, she left this course a year after admittance.
 Rita Indiana then attended Altos de Chavón School of Design but once again left her schooling and decided to pursue a career in writing.